 Legal, Planning and IT Officers have worked together to understand and implement the practicalities of holding virtual Planning Committees as set out in The Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020 which came into force on 4 April 2020.

-As a result the Council will be holding Planning Committee on 27 May 2020 using a virtual format.
-The Agenda for the meeting to be held on 27 May 2020 can be found here.
+As a result the Council will be conducting Planning Committee using a virtual format.
+Meetings will be viewable via a live stream available here.

 As a result of the change to virtual meetings, the Borough Council's Planning Committee Procedure Rules have been amended.
 The adopted Planning Committee Procedure Rules incorporating these revisions is available here.